shambp/QUT-IT-Study-Guide/IAB305/IAB305_Tutorials.md

 > basic cooking course and a basic hospitality course.

-#### Question: Identiy objectives and explain to which of the four perspectives each ogjective belongs
+#### Question: Identiy objectives and explain to which of the four perspectives each objective belongs

+- Objectives
+    - Improve efficiency
+        - Upskilling staff
+        - Move away from manual order taking systems
+        - Broaden menu
+        - Drive weekly sales

+Four perspectives
+- Learning and growth
+    - Upskilling staff
+        - Investing in staff learning
+    - Moving away from manual order taking system and moving towards a Point of Sales (POS) system

+- Internal Business
+    -

+- Customer Perspecitve
+    - Broaden menu
+        - Expansion of menu and improved efficiency improve customer experience and allow the restuarant to serve a broarder audience

+- Financial perspectives

 ## Exercise 3

-> Read the case study from the text book (lame)
+> Read the case study

 ## Discuss in group the following